 Carrabelle History Museum presents a Special Exhibit on Sponge Diving in Carrabelle and North Florida

 The Carrabelle History Museum is presenting a special exhibit on Sponge Diving in Carrabelle and the North Gulf Coast of Florida.
-This exhibit will be on display from Friday, October 1 through Sunday, October 31.
+This exhibit will be on display through Thursday, March 31, 2022.
 There is no charge for admission but donations are gladly accepted.
-The museum and exhibit are open Wednesdays 12-5 pm, Thursdays thru Saturdays 10 am – 5 pm, and Sundays 12 – 5 pm.
+The museum and exhibit are open Wednesdays 12-5 pm, Thursdays thru Saturdays 10 am – 5 pm and Sundays 12 – 5 pm.

-This special exhibit will explore the history of sponge diving in Carrabelle and the area.
-Visitors can learn about the migration of Greek sponge divers to and from Carrabelle.
-This exhibit will include an authentic, brass sponge diving helmet used by a former local diver, a diorama of an open-air sponge market, early postcard images, and historical photos of Carrabelle’s sponge boats and local sponge divers plus a fascinating video of sponge diving from the diver’s perspective.
+A turn-of-the-century Greek sponge diving suit complete with a helmet and weight belt is the focal point of the exhibit.
+The Sponge Diving exhibit also includes an authentic, brass sponge diving helmet used by a former local diver as well as a diorama of the sponge docks, early images, and historical photos of Carrabelle’s sponge boats and local sponge divers plus a fascinating video of sponge diving.

 Carrabelle History Museum is located, one block from Carrabelle Harbor, at 106 SE Avenue B, Carrabelle, FL.
 Funding in part by the Franklin County Tourist Development Council.
 For more information, contact 850-697-2141 or go to Carrabelle History Museum.